Mary O. Boyle

 Mary O. Boyle (born December 23, 1941) is an American politician who was a member of the Ohio House of Representatives from 1979 to 1984.
-She was a member of the Ohio Democratic party.
+A member of the Democratic Party, she was the party's nominee in the 1998 United States Senate election in Ohio.

-Boyle started her career in elective office as a state legislator representing Cleveland Heights (Ohio District #9) in 1978.
-She was Elected Majority Whip in the Ohio House of Representatives in 1982.
-Following that, she served on the Board of County Commissioners of Cuyahoga County, Ohio, for twelve years.
+Boyle started her career in elective office as a state legislator representing Cleveland Heights (Ohio District 9) in 1978.
+She was elected majority whip in 1982.
+After leaving the legislature, she served as a Cuyahoga County commissioner for twelve years.
 She was the first woman ever elected to a non-judicial county office in Cuyahoga County.
-She is married to the former Vice-President of Cleveland State, Jack Boyle.
+Boyle entered the Democratic primary for the United States Senate in 1994 to replace the retiring Howard Metzenbaum, but was defeated by Joel Hyatt.